 Late work will not be accepted.
 Deadlines for exercises and projects must be met to earn points.

 Points earned will be posted on D2L.
-For some assignments and when appropriate, individual comments and suggestions from the instructor will be posted in the D2L dropbox for that assignment.
+For some assignments and when appropriate, individual feedback from the instructor will be posted in the D2L dropbox for that assignment.

 Attendance